FluteMonkey/Work-Day-Scheduler/README.md

-### USER STORY
-AS AN employee with a busy schedule I WANT to add important events to a daily planner SO THAT I can manage my time effectively
+# 05 Work Day Scheduler

+## add events to your workday schedule at anytime

+- allows you to add events to specific times in the day with just the press of a button.
+The planner also changes colour based on if that time in the day has passed or not!

 ## BUSINESS CONTEXT
  Poor time management can result in missed meetings and deadlines or create the appearance of unprofessionalism.
 A daily planner allows employees to see their day at a glance, schedule time effectively, and improve productivity.